dougmercer-yt/dougmercer-yt/README.md

 ## Contents
 This repository contains the code used in my YouTube videos.

 At the top level, I break up the videos by year, beginning with 2022 and up to the current year.

-After, each subfolder within a year corresponds to a video, with the first four digits indicating the publish date of the video in `mmdd` format, followed by a few words describing the topic of the video.
+After, each subfolder within a year corresponds to a particular video.
+The older will begin with video's release date in `mmdd` format, followed by its title (won't match the full YouTube title, but should hopefully get the idea across).

 ## Setup
 If you just want to browse the code, feel free to click around and view the code in Github's WebApp browser.